hhy3/SimpleANNS/README.md

   - Blog: [Nearest neighbors and vector models – part 2 – algorithms and data structures](https://erikbern.com/2015/10/01/nearest-neighbors-and-vector-models-part-2-how-to-search-in-high-dimensional-spaces.html)

 ### LHS (Locality Sensitive Hashing) Based
+Instead of collision avoidance, the general idea of hashing, the idea of LSH is to expolit collisions for mapping points which are nearby into the same bucket.
-Popular in theory area, but performs poorly in practice with real-world data.
+It is popular in theory area, but performs poorly in practice with real-world data.

 - **[FALCONN](https://github.com/FALCONN-LIB/FALCONN)**

 ### Graph Based

 Popular in recent years, mostly based on the idea of proximity graph.
-Given a query, start from a source point (randomly chosen or learned), greedily find the closest point to the query.
+Given a query, start from a source point (randomly chosen or supplied by a separate algorithm), greedily find the closest point to the query.

 Blog: [Proximity Graph-based Approximate Nearest Neighbor Search](https://zilliz.com/learn/pg-based-anns)

 - **NSW** has small world nagigation properties which has **polylog** time complexity of insertion and seraching.
   - Paper: [Approximate nearest neighbor algorithm based on navigable small world graphs](https://publications.hse.ru/pubs/share/folder/x5p6h7thif/128296059.pdf)

-- **[HNSW](https://github.com/nmslib/hnswlib)** Just skip lists build on proximity graph.
+- **[HNSW](https://github.com/nmslib/hnswlib)** incrementally builds a multi-layer structure consisting from hierarchical set of proximity graphs (layers) for nested subsets of the stored elements, can be seen as an extension of the probabilistic skip list structure with proximity graphs instead of the linked lists
   - Paper: [Efficient and robust approximate nearest neighbor search using Hierarchical Navigable Small World graphs](https://arxiv.org/ftp/arxiv/papers/1603/1603.09320.pdf)

 - **[NSG](https://github.com/ZJULearning/nsg)**
   - Paper: [Fast Approximate Nearest Neighbor Search With The Navigating Spreading-out Graph](https://arxiv.org/pdf/1707.00143.pdf)

-- **[Vamana (DiskANN)](https://github.com/microsoft/DiskANN)** makes optimization for disk IO.
+- **[Vamana (DiskANN)](https://github.com/microsoft/DiskANN)** optimizes for disk IO, and makes previous NSG method SSD-friendly.
   - Paper: [DiskANN: Fast Accurate Billion-point Nearest Neighbor Search on a Single Node](https://suhasjs.github.io/files/diskann_neurips19.pdf)
   - Blog: [DiskANN: A Disk-based ANNS Solution with High Recall and High QPS on Billion-scale Dataset](https://zilliz.com/blog/diskann-a-disk-based-anns-solution-with-high-recall-and-high-qps-on-billion-scale-dataset)